-- They aren’t very effective in the long-term.
+- They aren’t very effective on cockroaches, fleas, or bed bugs in the long term.

-- They are dangerous to you, your family and your pets.
+- They are potentially dangerous to you, your family, and your pets.

 How Effective Are Bug Bombs?